InvestLuxPro/python-text-adventure-game/README.md

 ## How to Run

 1. Download the file
 2. Run in Python

 ```bash
 python TextBasedGame.py
 ```

 ## Author
-Anthony Bowser Jr
+Anthony Bowser
 Computer Science Student
 Southern New Hampshire University